 I have always struggled with when it is my turn to speak in a conversation.
 For this reason, I don’t like being in groups so avoid them and prefer one on one or with no more than two people, and one of them would have to be someone who knew me well.
 In groups I will be silent because I find it too difficult to work out when I can speak, and it triggers my social anxiety.
-I also didn't realise until 2022 I spoke in a monotone voice until another autistic person pointed it out along with me taking everything literally and too seriously.
+I also didn't realise until 2022 I spoke in a somewhat monotone voice until another autistic person pointed it out, along with me taking everything literally.

 I am socially anxious and a bit awkward, and have masked my autistic traits my whole life to fit in.
 I don't make friends easily or keep friends for long.
 I would consider friends if they accepted me as my autistic self, but I decided it was best for my mental health not to have friendships anymore because that has not been my general experience.
-However, now I would like to connect with elder autistic people who understand what it’s like to discover being autistic this late in life, but I have not been able to find them yet.
+However, I would like to connect with elder autistic people who understand what it’s like to discover being autistic this late in life, but I have not connected with any to date.

 The late diagnosed are the forgotten generation and with much more awareness these days we will thankfully see people being diagnosed much earlier.
 I would have liked to have known sooner than 63 years old but I’m glad I wasn’t diagnosed as a child because I grew up in New Zealand in the 60s, and things were very different around autism awareness then.
-I would have likely been cast aside so I’m glad no one twigged.
-There isn’t really any point to what ifs because we can’t change the past and are best to focus on now and how we move forward with new discovery.
+I would have likely been cast aside so I’m a little glad no one twigged, its bitter sweet.

-I have spent a lifetime thinking I was dropped off on the wrong planet and being officially diagnosed with autism has made it easier for me to unmask decades of masking.
-I was able to unpack my autistic bag of traits.
-It has helped to lift a lifetime of guilt and shame for thinking something was wrong with me.
-Diagnosis doesn’t fix everything, it’s not meant to, but it certainly brings clarity and understanding of the life lived and that’s something significant.
+I have spent a lifetime thinking I was dropped off on the wrong planet, so being officially diagnosed with autism has made it easier for me to unmask decades of masking and unpack my autistic bag of traits.
+Knowing I am autistic has helped to lift a lifetime of guilt and shame for thinking something was wrong with me.
+Diagnosis doesn’t fix everything, it’s not meant to, but it certainly brings clarity and understanding of the life lived.